ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 Ask an instructor or mentor is you don't understand the diagram.
 For more in depth information on configuring GPIO pins as outputs refer to [this website](http://www.scriptoriumdesigns.com/embedded/gpio_out.php).

-Now, run the `01_blinking_led.py` program that is in your repo in idle.
+Now, run the `01_blinking_led.py` program that is in your repo in idle3.
 Hopefully you should have a blinking LED.
 If you were unsuccessful, the problem is most likely with your wiring.
 If you were successful reason about the correctness of the program.
 For example why does your program output a low voltage on pin 11 to turn the LED on and a high voltage to turn it off.

 Modify the program to double the frequency at which the LED blinks.
 Run it to check your code.